-- Incremental costs that are directly attributable to issuing new shares are included as prepaid expenses and are deducted from equity on the date the Company closes its new share transactions (net of any income tax benefit).
-Such as, for example, the date of the closing of its IPO or the share subscription agreement with Incyte; - Incremental costs directly associated with a probable, successful future offering of equity instruments are also deferred and deducted from equity when the new shares are issued.
-During 2017, the Company expensed €0.2 million of prepaid share issuance costs related to a potential future issuance of shares under the Company's F-3 Registration Statement when the future issuance was no longer consider probable; - Costs that relate to listing on Nasdaq, or other new share transaction costs that are otherwise not incremental and directly attributable to issuing new shares, are recorded as an expense in the consolidated statement of profit or loss and comprehensive loss; and - Costs that relate to both share issuance and listing are allocated between those functions on a rational and consistent basis.
+• Incremental costs, if any, that are directly attributable to issuing new shares are included as prepaid expenses and are deducted from equity on the date the Company closes its new share transactions (net of any income tax benefit).
+Such as, for example, the date of the closing of its IPO, follow-on public offerings or the share subscription agreements with Incyte or Regeneron Pharmaceuticals Inc. ("Regeneron");

+- Incremental costs directly associated with a probable, successful future offering of equity instruments are also deferred and deducted from equity when the new shares are issued; - Costs that relate to listing on Nasdaq, or other new share transaction costs that are otherwise not incremental and directly attributable to issuing new shares, are recorded as an expense in the consolidated statement of profit or loss and comprehensive loss; and - Costs that relate to both share issuance and listing are allocated between those functions on a rational and consistent basis.